dneumann20/Skadi/README.md

 Pressing the Reset button the mobile app sends the string "reset" to turn off all sensors and reset the associated views and buttons.

 #### Message Handling
-The messages received by the wear are simply the current value of a sensor with a character as prefix to distinguish which sensor sent the message to the mobile app (more details in [Wear Message Handling](#message-handling-1)).
+The messages received by the wear are simply the current value of a sensor with a character as prefix to distinguish which sensor sent the message to the mobile app (more details in [Preprocession of Sensor Values and Prefixes](#preprocession-of-sensor-values-and-prefixes)).

 Immediately after receiving a sensor value, the prefix is removed and forwarded to Hono via MQTT.
 To distinguish the type of messages for the MQTT broker, the message is sent (or published in terms of MQTT) with a topic as string.
 The SMADDIS deployment requires the topic to be in the format ``event/<TENANT_ID>/<CLIENT_DEVICE_ID>/topic``.